EU leaders to take step to joint financing of post-pandemic recovery

-BRUSSELS, April 23 (Reuters) - European Union leaders will move on Thursday towards joint financing of a recovery after the COVID-19 pandemic by asking the European Commission to propose a fund sufficiently big for the job that targets the most affected sectors and regions.
+BRUSSELS (Reuters) - European Union leaders will move on Thursday towards joint financing of a recovery after the coronavirus pandemic by asking the European Commission to propose a fund sufficiently big to target the most affected sectors and regions.

 Many leaders see the massive joint recovery financing as a crucial tool of EU solidarity as some in the 27-nation bloc will have a harder time than others regaining their economic footing after the deepest-ever EU recession this year.

-“The idea of having a special instrument to deal with the crisis is starting to be consensual,” one senior EU official involved in the preparation of the summit said.
+“The idea of having a special instrument to deal with the crisis is starting to be consensual,” said one senior EU official involved in the preparation of the Thursday summit.

 A more even recovery, thanks to the joint financing, would help preserve the EU’s cherished single market of 450 million people and keep at bay eurosceptic parties trying to capitalise on popular resentment of EU economic inequalities.